 As a result of the torrential rains in May 2010, the Cumberland River crested at 51.86 feet - 12 feet above flood stage.
-Nashville's downtown riverfront area on both sides of the river, including the East Bank as well as Riverfront Park and much of the famous tourist district of lower Broadway, were under water.
+Nashville's downtown riverfront area, including Riverfront Park and much of the famous tourist district of lower Broadway, were under water.